 |Change of skin colour||Visual estimate|

-AED helps with the cardiac arrest.
-The heat attack victims will benefit more from the constant and well performed CPR.
+AED helps with cardiac arrest.
+The heart attack victims will benefit more from the constant and well-performed CPR.
 However, don’t waste time on trying to make a 100% accurate diagnosis and administer both CPR and

 Do You Need Training to Use Defibrillator?